pabloezequiel/lrvl-pkg-environment/README.md

 ## Installation

 Begin by installing this package through Composer.
-Edit your project's `composer.json` file to require `pabloezequiel/lrvl-pkg-environment`.
+Edit your project's `composer.json` file to require `pabloezequiel/environment`.

     "require": {
-        "pabloezequiel/lrvl-pkg-environment": "dev-master"
+        "pabloezequiel/environment": "1.0.0"
     }

 Next, update Composer from the Terminal: